 Gain a clear understanding of financial acumen, or ‘financial literacy’.

 Once participants have a clear and in depth understanding of business strategy, it is vital for them to be able to understand financial acumen.
-This can be achieved through presenting participants with the means to be able to make hypothetical financial decisions.
+This can be achieved by presenting participants with the means to be able to make hypothetical financial decisions.
 Use balance sheets, cash flow data and set metrics to measure business and personal performance.

 Tools, skills and concepts of marketing